mstocco/mariostoc.co/content/traininglog/20201004-ironman2021-47weeksout.md

 ### NOTES
 Total Time: **130 minutes**

-I woke up from an OK sleep and decided to repeat the 15 minute mobility routine from a few days ago.
+I woke up from an **ok sleep** and decided to start my day with the 15 minute mobility routine from a few days ago.
 My day was going to be hectic so I set off before breakfast to at least get the 30 minute jog in.

 That early morning jog **sucked so much** that I needed to walk to relax my soleus' a few times.
 I cut the activity short to 20 minutes.

-This was disappointing.
+Disappointed is the only way I could describe that activity.

 <!---->
 At noon, Carina dropped me off at the ICBC office so I could renew my driver's licence.
 Once I was done, I started to walk home when it occurred to me that if I jogged for a bit, I could save a bit of time.
 What a difference a couple hours made;  I was able to jog **very comfortable** at a 5:40/km pace for the next 12 minutes.

 We took the 14:20 sailing to Pender Island.
+It was sunny and warm.

 Considering that I was still missing the scheduled ride, I put my road bike together and set of to "explore".
 No worries about finding a hilly route here; there are NO FLAT ROADS on this little island.
 I am feeling **a little cooked** as I write in this day's notes.
-It also means [Thursday's ride](javascript:flkty.select(10);) is going to be full effort as well.
+It also means [Thursday's ride](javascript:flkty.select(8);) is going to be full effort as well.

 <!---->
 ## WEDNESDAY OCT 07